Complex and Adaptive Dynamical Systems: A Primer: Synchronization Phenomena in Epidemics

 We notice, however, that the design of neural networks capable of fast synchronization via a collective process remains a challenge, since collective processes have an inherent tendency towards slowness, due to the need to exchange information, e.g.\ via molecular fields.
 Without reciprocal information exchange, a true collective state, as an emergent property of the constituent dynamical units, is not possible.

-\section{Synchronization phenomena in epidemics}
+\section{Synchronization Phenomena in Epidemics}

-There are illnesses, like measles, which come and go recurrently.
-Looking at the local statistics of measle outbreaks, see Fig.\ \ref{synchro_fig_epidemics_cities}, one can observe that outbreaks occur in quite regular time intervals within a given city.
-Interestingly though, these outbreaks can be either in phase (synchronized) or out-of-phase between different cities.
+There are illnesses, like measles, {that} come and go recurrently.
+Looking at the local statistics of measle outbreaks, see Fig.~\ref{synchro_fig_epidemics_cities}, one can observe that outbreaks occur in quite regular time intervals within a given city.
+Interestingly though, these outbreaks can be either in phase (synchronized) or out of phase between different cities.

-The oscillation in the number of infected persons is definitively not harmonic, they share many characteristics with relaxation oscillations, which typically have silent and active phases, compare Sect.\ \ref{syncho_relaxation_oscillators}.
+The oscillations in the number of infected persons are definitely not harmonic, they share many characteristics with relaxation oscillations, which typically have silent and active phases, compare Sect.~\ref{syncho_causal_signaling}.

-\underline{\bf SIRS model}\\ A standard approach to model the dynamics of infectious diseases is the SIRS model.
+\runinhead{The SIRS Model} A standard approach to model the dynamics of infectious diseases is the SIRS model.
 At any time an individual can belong to one of the three classes: